Teaching Strategies

 This desk should not be overcrowded with unnecessary items or messy as it is the example students will look to when keeping their desks clean, especially in the early years.

-Safety Rules
+X. Safety Rules

 homeschool classroom supply

-As part of the safety rules, students should be made aware of classroom procedures when entering and leaving the classroom, and how to manage their chairs (if they are not attached to the desks).
+As part of the safety rules, children should be made aware of classroom procedures when entering and leaving the classroom, and how to manage their chairs (if they are not attached to the desks).

+XI.
 Notes

 In this place, teachers can keep track of what may need to be added to the list that was not mentioned in the original list.